Mercateo/component-check/README.md

 }
 ```

 We use the `constructor` of our `DynamicComponent` `class` to specify our logic.
 This is basically what `controller` does in our Angular 1 example, but without `$interval`.
-We can than access our `this.seconds` variable in our template with `{{ seconds }}`.
+We can then access our `this.seconds` variable in our template with `{{ seconds }}`.
 Note that Angular 2 doesn't use a `scope` concept anymore - every component has its own state by default.

 Call `$ npm start` and you see the seconds increment.